Skip to Main Content

 Video on Course Websites

 University of Michigan instructors can share videos with their students by using MiVideo, which is integrated into Canvas.
-The Library Digital Films Service offers assistance streaming licensed films.
+The Askwith Media Library provides access to many films in our collection.

 For more information on when you can use a particular video on a course website, please see our guide to Copyright and Course Websites.